aichholzer/ExpressBoilerplate/README.md

 ```

 Make a copy of `.env.sample` and name it `.env` and fill in the required values.

-Then, run your application with either
+Run your application with either

 ```
 node app/